 Realistic synthetic tabular data by exploiting relational structure

-From computer vision to natural language processing – deep generative models shown notable success in learning highly complex and non-linear representation to generate realistic synthetic data.
-So far, the complex challenges characterising tabular data, such as heterogeneous relationships, limited number of samples, and difficulties in incorporating prior knowledge made the generation of suitable synthetic data problematic.
+From computer vision to natural language processing – deep generative models have shown notable success in learning highly complex and non-linear representations to generate realistic synthetic data.
+So far, the complex challenges characterising tabular data, such as heterogeneous relationships, a limited number of samples, and difficulties in incorporating prior knowledge made the generation of suitable synthetic data problematic.
 The van der Schaar lab is the first to solve this issue by introducing GOGGLE, an end-to-end message passing scheme that jointly learns the relational structure and functional relationships as the basis of generating synthetic samples.

 Shining the spotlight on competing risks in inferring heterogeneous treatment effects

 Although competing risks present great practical relevance, this problem has seen very little attention in studying treatment effect estimation.
 We are the first to theoretically analyse and empirically illustrate when and how competing risks play a role in using generic machine learning prediction models for the estimation of heterogeneous treatment effects.
 In our investigation, we find that competing risks can act as an additional source of covariate shift, refocussing the lens through which treatment effect estimations should be observed.